 2. Create Customer-centric Features

 At a time when everything is data-driven, user experience cannot be left behind.
-Buzzword aside, data plays a pivotal role in the success of a product, as it can unearth insights into user preferences and behavior.
+Buzzword aside, data plays a pivotal role in the success of a product.
+It can unearth insights into user preferences and behavior.

 One of the most effective ways to identify features that your users will love is by listening to the voice of the customer.